Fort Lauderdale Personal Injury Lawyers Logo

 Services

-Tasks, usually of a household nature, are regularly performed by the decedent that will be a necessary expense for the survivors of the decedent.
+Tasks, usually of a household nature, are regularly performed by the decedent and will be a necessary expense for the survivors of the decedent.

 Net Accumulations